goinnn/django-multiselectfield/README.rst

 Development
 ===========

-You can get the last bleeding edge version of django-configfield by doing a clone of its git repository::
+You can get the last bleeding edge version of django-multiselectfield by doing a clone of its git repository::

   git clone https://github.com/goinnn/django-multiselectfield